ataylor89/diary/mathematics.md

 A competent government should recognize every animal, every plant, every monkey, every living creature, every thing, as a citizen

-The law of animal rights is the most important right
+The law of animal rights is the most important law

-The law of plant rights is the most important right
+The law of plant rights is the most important law

 We need to make every country vegan